Disruptive snow falls in Eastern Massachusetts and Boston as extreme cold grips the Northeast

 (FOX Weather)

-Gusts in excess of 40 mph will be common Saturday night and may cause areas of blowing snow which would temporarily reduce visibility and lead to dangerous driving conditions.
+Gusts in excess of 40 mph were noted Saturday night, causing areas of blowing snow which temporarily reduced visibility and led to dangerous driving conditions.

-Combined with the arctic temperatures gripping the region, wind chills below zero will be expected.
+Combined with the arctic temperatures gripping the region, wind chills remain below zero in many areas.

-By the time the sun rises on Sunday, temperatures could feel as low as -25, according to the FOX Forecast Center.
+By the time the sun rose on Sunday, temperatures felt as low as -25 degrees, according to the FOX Forecast Center.

 (FOX Weather)

-Cold Weather Alerts have been issued for millions from the Outer banks into far-reaching Maine.
+Cold Weather Alerts have been issued for millions from the Outer Banks into far-reaching Maine through Sunday evening.

 The most severe cold weather alert, Extreme Cold Warnings, have been issued for over 43 million Americans, including in New York City, Philadelphia and the entire state of Connecticut.